magcho/books_arika/backend/README.md

 Test coverage reports are generated in `coverage/` directory.

+**Note**: Coverage generation is only available in local development environment.
+In CI/CD (GitHub Actions), coverage is disabled due to Cloudflare Workers environment limitations (`node:inspector` module is not available in Workers runtime).
+Tests run without coverage in CI/CD to ensure compatibility.

 ### Test Structure

 - `tests/unit/` - Unit tests for services and models